BU-DiSC/mendeley-library/README.md

 # mendeley-library

 ## Automation
-A github workflow is updatnig all libraries once per day.
-You can also manually run the workflow by going to Actions.
+A github workflow is updating all libraries every 2 hours.
+You can also manually run the workflow by going to [Actions](https://github.com/BU-DiSC/mendeley-library/actions).

 ## Working locally